 Some DID providers also offer virtual number provision directly to individual businesses and consumers.
 DID VoIP services to consumers offer the opportunity to buy low-volume or even single virtual numbers in numerous domestic and international calling areas, so that far-flung customers, friends, and family can call local numbers for little or no cost.
 Those virtual numbers can then forward calls to a variety of terminal choices, including:

 VoIP DIDs can also support a number of different protocols, such as:

-Traditionally, DID providers were competitive local exchange carriers (CLECs) such as WorldCom, and offered volume DID purchasing only to large-scale carriers such as AT&T and Sprint.
+Traditionally, DID providers were competitive local exchange carriers (CLECs) and offered volume DID purchasing only to large-scale carriers such as AT&T and Sprint.
 More recently, with the increase in small-scale hosted VoIP providers, many VoIP DID providers are offering DID VoIP service with no minimum purchase.

 Still other DID VoIP providers such as VoIP Innovations provide sophisticated VoIP DID management as well as provisioning.
 Recognizing another business opportunity, these types of VoIP DID providers may even offer a wide variety of ways to choose DIDs beyond the rate center availability, such as by:

 - Network (carrier, CLEC, reseller)

 DID VoIP providers may also offer the option to purchase DID service by the minute or port, and to incorporate add-on features such as e911, 411, and CNAM (calling name, used for services such as caller ID).